 Jeff joined Enterprise in March 2009 as director of asset management.
-He was promoted to senior director of asset resolution in January 2013, then to vice president of asset resolution in March 2014, then to senior vice president of asset management in January 2018 and to his current position of president in October 2018.
+He was promoted to senior director of asset resolution in January 2013, then to vice president of asset resolution in March 2014, and then to his current position as senior vice president of asset management in January 2018.

 Jeff brings more than 25 years of real estate experience in underwriting, asset management, transaction structuring, workouts, origination and value-added investing, covering retail, office, industrial and housing projects across the country.
 Before joining Enterprise, he worked as director of asset management for MMA Realty Capital where he managed senior and subordinate debt as well as equity investments totaling $900 million for MMA and its investors.
 While at MMA, Jeff implemented strategies to resolve non-performing loans and joint venture problems including operational, financial and compliance issues and concerns.
 Resolutions included debt and equity restructures, deed-in-lieu of foreclosure and straight foreclosure.

 Prior to MMA, Jeff worked in underwriting and asset management functions for Mercantile Bank (trustee for AFL-CIO Building Investment Trust), South Charles Investment Corporation and USF&G Realty Advisors.